TerrifiedBug/activitywatch-tempo/README.md

 ## Example Workflow

 1. Ensure ActivityWatch is running.
-2. At the end of the day run `python activitywatch-tempo.py --preview`.
+2. At the end of the day run `python activitywatch-tempo.py`.
 3. Open `tempo_preview.json`, tweak times or ticket keys if necessary.
 4. Submit with `python activitywatch-tempo.py --submit`.